Bougainville conflict: Secessionist conflict

-By late 1988 tensions over the mine had led to local violence.
+By late 1988, tensions over the mine led to local violence in Bougainville.
 The government deployed the Royal Papua New Guinea Constabulary (RPNGC) Mobile Squads and elements of the Papua New Guinea Defence Force (PNGDF).
 Although initially restricted to the area around the mine site, the conflict subsequently intensified.
-Both sides reported abuses against the native population during fighting between government forces and the rebels of the Bougainville Revolutionary Army (BRA) and the conflict developed into a general separatist insurgency.
+Both sides reported abuses against the native population during fighting between government forces and the rebels of the Bougainville Revolutionary Army (BRA), and the conflict developed into a general separatist insurgency.
 The mine company closed the mine, and many non-Bougainvilleans left the island.
 Fighting continued for a year, during which widespread human rights violations were alleged to have occurred, including the burning of many villages.
 However, in early 1990 Papua New Guinea withdrew, leaving Bougainville in the control of the BRA.
 Despite agreeing to disarm and negotiate, Francis Ona, the leader of the BRA, unilaterally declared independence in May 1990.

 The PNG government subsequently imposed a blockade on Bougainville.
 It was enforced using UH-1 Iroquois helicopters and Pacific-class patrol boats that had been supplied to PNG as aid by the Australian government in the late-1980s as part of a defence co-operation program underway since independence.
 Other Australian support, as part of its capacity-building effort, included funding for the PNGDF, provision of arms and ammunition, logistics, training, and some specialist and technical advisors and personnel.
 Similar assistance was also provided to the police.
 The helicopters had been provided by Australia without weapons, and on the provision that they would not be used for combat.
 The PNGDF subsequently fitted machine guns in contravention of the agreement and later used them as gunships.
 The blockade remained in effect until the ceasefire in 1994 (although it was informally continued for some parts of Bougainville until 1997).